arsedler9/lfads-torch/README.md

     "model": "my_model",
 }
 ```
 This will tell `lfads-torch` to use the custom datamodule and model configurations you just defined.
 Running this script in your `lfads-torch` environment should begin optimizing a single model on your GPU if it is available.
 Logs and checkpoints will be saved in the model directory, and model outputs will be saved in `lfads_output.h5` when training is complete.
-Feel free to inspect `configs/single.yaml`, `configs/logger`, and `configs/callbacks` and experiment with different `Trainer` arguments and alternative loggers and callbacks.
+Feel free to inspect `configs/single.yaml` and `configs/callbacks` to experiment with different `Trainer` arguments, alternative loggers and callbacks, and more.

 As a next step, try specifying a random search in `scripts/run_multi.py` or a population-based training run in `scripts/run_pbt.py` and running a large-scale sweep to identify the optimal hyperparameters for your dataset!